DNA-and-Natural-Algorithms-Group/KinDA/README.md

 * `peppercorn_params`: Parameters for Peppercorn enumeration, given to the enumerator just prior to enumeration.

-The initialization function for the `kinda.System()` object accepts an optional keyword argument for each of these `dict`s.
-Each keyword argument should be supplied as a `dict` object, whose key-value pairs will override the defaults in `src/kinda/options.py`.
+The initialization function for the `kinda.System()` object accepts an optional keyword argument for each of these `dict`s at runtime.
+Each keyword argument should be supplied as a `dict` object, whose key-value pairs will override the defaults.

 ## Version History
 ### 0.3 (August 2023)